evinism/mistql/README.md

 ## Builtin Types

-Beaker's types correspond closely to JSON types, for interoperability between different languages.
+MistQL's types correspond closely to JSON types, for interoperability between different languages.

-Beaker has 4 primitive types:
+MistQL has 4 primitive types:

 - `string`
 - `number`
 - `null`
 - `boolean`

-Beaker also has 3 complex types:
+MistQL also has 3 complex types:

 - `struct`
 - `array`
 - `function`

-The interface of beaker is restricted in that functions can neither be provided as data, nor returned as the result of a query -- they exist entirely within Beaker
+The interface of MistQL is restricted in that functions can neither be provided as data, nor returned as the result of a query -- they exist entirely within MistQL